dakota033/Walkthrough/README.md

 •	For this walkthrough, we will use the “forward” motion on the RC car to talk to the electric water gun

-o	Cut the blue wire (representing “forward”) from the RC motor
+    Cut the blue wire (representing “forward”) from the RC motor
 ![image alt](https://github.com/dakota033/Wireless-Electric-Water-Gun/blob/main/Receiver%20forward%20Wire.png)

 Step 3